AdamHanafi/parallax-animated-background-demo/README.md

 # Parallax Animated Background Demo
-Demo of a Cyberpunk street scene with parallax animated background.
+Demo of a dystopian sci-fi world with parallax animated backgrounds.

 ## Credit